 WINMM sends the

-MODM_GETNUMDEVS message to the modMessage function of a MIDI output driver to request the number of MIDI output devices available.
+MODM_PAUSE message to the modMessage function of a MIDI output driver to temporarily pause output requests.
+Playback of streams stops but no buffers are marked as done.

 DWORD modMessage( UINT uDeviceID, UINT uMsg, DWORD_PTR dwUser, DWORD_PTR dwParam1, DWORD_PTR dwParam2 );